Nov. 30-Dec. 25

 Holiday Candlelight Tours

-Tour Sotterley Plantation while the Civil War Era homestead drama is recreated around you.
+Tour Sotterley Plantation while the Civil War Era homestead is decorated to represent different historical periods for the holidays.
 There will also be live seasonal music, refreshments and more.
 Reservations required.
 Sotterley Plantation, Hollywood, Md.
-6 p.m.
+6:30-9 p.m.
 301-373-2280; www.sotterley.org.

 Old Tyme Christmas